UVA Cancer Center Pantops

 Learn more about our cancer services.

 We’ll call you about lab and X-ray results or tell you during your appointment.
-Most other tests results, like PET scans, bone scans or MRIs, usually take two to three days.
+Other tests and scans usually take two to three days.
 Call our office if you don’t get a result within four days.

 We encourage you to call our answering service with medical concerns after hours and on weekends.
 One of our staff doctors is available 24/7.